kamyashethia/ScalaForThePotterhead/PatternMatching1.md

 ```

-And if we pass in our bottles to this function, it will accurately tell us the effect the potion had on the wizard.
+If we pass in our bottles to this function, it will accurately tell us the effect the potion had on the wizard.
 If the wizard drank the potion in bottle 6, our function will accurately inform the wizard of their intoxicated state.

 ```sh
 scala> checkBottle(bottle6)
 res4: String = Well I guess you're drunk now
 ```
 We can simplify this function by using pattern matching.
-If you are familiar with the `switch` statement found in many programming languages, the following code block should look familiar.
+If you are familiar with the `switch` statement found in many programming languages, the following code block might look familiar.

 ```scala